 Over the decades, sales reps have been road warriors, travelling between clients and prospects.
 They managed virtually all aspects of the client relationship themselves, but the cost of serving clients had been increasing.
 What we are seeing is client acquisition and account management shifting to multi-channel strategies.
 They involve multiple people, including in person, inside sales and even chatbots!

-Delegating Sales Processes
+Delegating Sales Activities

 Managing a new client service model means establishing who does what with clear business rules describing the handoff from team-to-team, person-to-person.
 Ensure there is overlap to avoid any unintended miscues.
 For some sales team members, this means learning to let go of specific tasks and delegating them to others who may have more capacity or expertise.